JinhoLee93/computational_aspects_of_robotics/README.md

         - Bug2 is a reinforced algorithm of Bug1.
 It still follows the boundaries of the obstacles to find the goal, yet there is one more concept added called "M-Line," which signifies the linear line that connects the start point directly to the goal.
         - Bug2 is "not" an exhaustive search since two distances, d_(reached) and d_(followed), inform the robot of the leave and arrive points on each obstacle.

-3. Navigation (Generalized Voronoi Diagram Construction with Brushfire)
+2. Navigation (Generalized Voronoi Diagram Construction with Brushfire)
     - High level concept on GVD can be found [here](https://www.cs.columbia.edu/~pblaer/projects/path_planner/)
     - GVD is constructed by brushfire (also called wavefront or grassfire) algorithm.
 This lets you easily find the collinding boundaries between the obstacles where GVD is drawn.
-    - Use gradient ascent so that the robot reaches the goal.
+    - Use gradient ascent for the robot to reache the goal following the GVD.

-5. Non-Euclidean Probabilistic Roadmap
+3. Non-Euclidean Probabilistic Roadmap
+    - Brief introduction on the Probabilistic Roadmap can be found [here](http://www.cs.columbia.edu/~allen/F15/NOTES/Probabilisticpath.pdf)
-6. Particle Filter Localization
+4. Particle Filter Localization
-7. Learn and Predict Inverse Kinematics (Neural Network)
+8. Learn and Predict Inverse Kinematics (Neural Network)